Korgalzhyn State Nature Reserve

 Accommodation

-Relax in friendly homestay guesthouses that provide simple, but comfortable accommodation.
-Here you will be provided with your own private bedroom and the opportunity to taste the delicious flavours of locally and home-grown ingredients featuring in the meals served by trained hosts.
+Relax in a friendly home stay guesthouse which provides simple, but comfortable accommodation.
+Here you will be provided with your own private bedroom and the opportunity to taste the delicious flavors of locally and home-grown ingredients featuring in the meals served by trained hosts.

 Although not having the luxurious facilities of a five star hotel, the warm welcome and homely surroundings are highly rated by visitors.
 Hosts quickly become friends that you will remember for years to come.

-Details of homestay guesthouses can be obtained by contacting the local environmental organisation, Rodnik.
+Details of home stay guesthouses can be obtained by contacting the local environmental organization, Rodnik.
 Again, it is best to phone in advance of arrival.
-They can also arrange tours outside of the Zapovednik that provide similar opportunities for seeing the wildlife.
+They can also arrange tours outside of the Zapovednik that provide similar opportunities for viewing the wildlife.

 Within the nature reserve, a simple guesthouse and wooden cabins are set alongside Lake Sultankeldi at the scientific station of Karajar.

-Alternatively, Akmola Tourist, based in Astana, can arrange a packaged trip to the Zaporvednik including accommodation at Karajar, transport and entrance.
+Alternatively, Akmola Tourist, based in Astana, can arrange a packaged trip to the Zapovednik including accommodation at Karajar, transport and entrance.

 A steppe landscape of wide horizons and vast skies.